Armin-Montigny/SmlParser/README.md

 performed with PC Lint.

 The Architecture makes heavy use of all kind of design patterns.
 Including the non-mainstream patterns:
--Reactor, Proactor, Asynchronous Completion Token for handle based eventhandling -Acceptor, Connector for network communication -Interpreter, Composite, Visitor for parsing the raw SML data stream -Obeserver (Publisher, Subscriber) for inter class communication -and many more patterns known from the GOF
+- Reactor, Proactor, Asynchronous Completion Token for handle based eventhandling
+- Acceptor, Connector for network communication
+- Interpreter, Composite, Visitor for parsing the raw SML data stream
+- Obeserver (Publisher, Subscriber) for inter class communication
+- and many more patterns known from the GOF

 Additionally you can find a nano HTML server and full dynmic handling of SQLITE.